ramonmarrero/katacoda-scenarios/aws-cdk-intro/step4.md

     versioned=True,)
 ```

 Now our stack is ready.
-In order to deploy you stack, simply execute the command below:
+You can synthetize and deploy your stack by executing the command below:

 `cdk deploy`{{execute}}